clonq/express-analytics/README.md

 ...
 app.use(xa(xaoptions));
 ```
-Here we ask express-analytics middleware to track uid session key.
+Here we ask express-analytics middleware to track the session key `uid`.

 **Important**: make sure the line
 ```